And I Love Her

-"And I Love Her" is a song recorded by English rock band the Beatles, written primarily by Paul McCartney and credited to the Lennon–McCartney partnership.
+"And I Love Her" is a ballad recorded by English rock band the Beatles, written primarily by Paul McCartney and credited to the Lennon–McCartney partnership.
 It is the fifth track of their third UK album A Hard Day's Night and was released 20 July 1964, along with "If I Fell", as a single release by Capitol Records in the United States, reaching No. 12 on the Billboard Hot 100.

 The Beatles performed "And I Love Her" just once outside EMI Studios; on 14 July 1964 they played it for an edition of the BBC's Top Gear radio show, which was broadcast two days later.
-"And I Love Her" has been covered by a variety of artists, including Esther Phillips, Kurt Cobain and Cliff Richard.
+"And I Love Her" has been covered by a variety of artists, including Esther Phillips, Kurt Cobain and Santo & Johnny.

 Composition

-A majority of the composition shifts back and forth between the key of E and its relative minor C#m.
+A majority of the composition shifts back and forth between the key of E and its relative minor C♯m.
 It also changes keys altogether just before the solo, to F. The final chord is a D major.
-This technique of ending is known as Picardy third resolution.
+This technique of ending is known as a Picardy third resolution.